When is the best time to fly?

-Take a cheap flight to Antalya, located at the heart of Turkey's Mediterranean Riviera, Antalya is a beautiful city with an ancient history that few other destinations can match.
+Take a cheap flight to Antalya, located at the heart of Turkey's Mediterranean Riviera, a beautiful city with an ancient history that few other destinations can match.
 It's also close to some stunning beaches, and has one of Turkey's most vibrant cultural scenes.
-All this combined with frequent low cost flights makes the city a very appealing holiday destination.
+All this combined with frequent cheap flights to Antalya makes the city a very appealing holiday destination.

 Every traveller to the city should stroll around the Kaleiçi, Antalya's old quarter, which is close to the city's main bazaar where visitors can find every manner of Turkish souvenir.
 Wander past spell-binding mosques and elegantly restored Ottoman-era mansions before enjoying some locally caught seafood at the Roman harbour.

 Antalya also offers more modern attractions.
 Children will adore the delights of Aqualand or the town aquarium, while just to the north of the city lies Turkey's premier zoo.

 The city is also a great destination for ancient history lovers.
 The Turkish coast was one of the heartlands of Ancient Greece, and sites like Halicarnassus and Ephesos are accessible from Antalya.
 Even closer, and accessible by bus, lies the Roman town of Perge or the almost completely intact theatre at Aspendos.

 One of the highlights of visiting the city is its abundance of delicious restaurants (and the low price of good food in Antalya).
 Choose from a bewildering variety of meze or have a meat feast - the service will always be prompt and the quality of the town's eateries is legendary.